magomimmo/modern-cljs/doc/tutorial-04.md

 As you can see, this ported code defines two functions: `validate-form` and `init`.

-> Note that in CLJ/CLJS the use of CamelCase to name things is not
+> NOTE 2: note that in CLJ/CLJS the use of CamelCase to name things is not
 > idiomatic.
-That's why we translated `validateForm` to
+That's why we translated `validateForm` to `validate-form`.
-> `validate-form`.

 The `let` form allows you to define a kind of local variables, like `var` in the above JS code.
 As noted, we extensively used the "."